9 Ordinary least squares with interactions

 :metric-fn fmstats/r2-determination}]}))

-(-> evaluations flatten first :fit-ctx :model ml/thaw-model)
+(-> evaluations flatten first :fit-ctx :model ml/tidy)

 We have the following metrics: